AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-destinations.md

 Destinations are integrations used to send targeted audiences to external platforms.
 These integrations enable you to activate audiences across various marketing channels and platforms for use in campaigns and customer engagement.

-Currently, destinations are only available to publishers in Real-Time CDP Collaboration.
-Publishers can configure destinations to activate audiences to external platforms, such as Adobe Experience Platform, for use in campaigns.
-Advertisers can then [send audiences within a project](../collaborate/activate.md), which are sent to the publisher's configured destination.
+Collaborators can configure destinations to send audiences to external platforms, such as Adobe Experience Platform, for use in campaigns.
+Collaborators can then [activate audiences within a project](../collaborate/activate.md), which are sent to their connection's configured destination.
+Activation can be done by either collaborator depending on the audience activation settings [configured in the connection](/help/guide/connect/establishing-connections.md#configure-connection-settings).

 ![The My destinations tab in the Setup workspace showing an active Adobe Experience Platform destinations.](/help/assets/setup/manage-destinations/my-destinations-overview.png)